-How much salt to use when fermenting foods is a very important question, that we are here to answer... with science!
-Thanks to microbiology, we now know what is safe when fermenting vegetables, the best salt to use for fermentation, how much salt to use when fermenting vegetables, and how long you should ferment foods for.
+How much salt to use when fermenting food is a fundamental question.
+We are here to answer this… with science!
+Thanks to microbiology, we now know what is safe when fermenting vegetables.
+We know the best salt to use for fermentation, how much salt to use when fermenting vegetables, and how long you should ferment foods.
+Learn fermentation science with us!

-Everything You need to Know about Fermenting Vegetables
+Everything You need to Know About Salt and Fermenting Vegetables

 Fermentation is an ancient way of preserving foods.
 We know people have been fermenting without a background in microbiology for thousands of years.
-We definitely aren’t the first people to do it, and we are not the first people to do it “right."
+We definitely aren’t the first people to do it, and we are not the first people to do it “right”.
 There are many ways in which humans of the world ferment foods.
-Wether in wooden barrels, in a hole in the ground, in crocks, in glass jars… fermentation methods are eclectic and fascinating.
-The beautiful thing about ancient processes is that methods can evolve and improve over time.
-With technology and advances in the field of microbiology, fermented foods can be better and healthier than they were thousands of years ago.
-Learning about traditional fermentation methods, and how things were done generations ago is a wonderful experience.
-After all we have to understand where we come from.
-But why not adapt and grow to learn more each day about the microbial universe.
-Why not use scientific information to ferment smarter, healthier, and better than ever before?
-Thousands of years ago people didn't even know what microorganisms were.
-They had no idea that tiny living things were to credit for their vegetables being preserved after adding salt.
+Whether in wooden barrels, in a hole in the ground, in crocks, in glass jars… fermentation methods are eclectic and fascinating.

 How Much Salt Should You Use to Ferment Foods?

-Salt concentration is the first step in establishing a safe fermentation environment.
-Particular concentrations of salt pave the way for creating a happy home for lactic acid producing bacteria.
+The salt concentration is the first step in establishing a safe fermentation environment.
+Particular concentrations of salt pave the way for creating a happy home for lactic acid-producing bacteria.
 These bacteria are species of Leuconostoc and Lactobacillus.
 It isn’t about how salty or not salty you like your fermented vegetables.
 It is about the home you are supposed to create in order for these beneficial bacteria to thrive.
-All the microbes needed to get the fermentation process started are already present on your vegetables, even after you wash them.
+All the microbes needed for the fermentation process to start are already present on your vegetables, even after you wash them.
 Once you provide the proper salt concentration, bacterial succession can occur and lactic acid can be adequately produced.

-Creating a 2.5% total salt concentration would be done like so: on a scale with a bowl zeroed out, add 2.5 grams of salt to the bowl, then add your produce and any water into that same bowl up to 100 grams.
+To create an exact 2.5% total salt concentration place a bowl on a scale and tare/zero the scale.
+Add 2.5 grams of salt to the bowl, then add your produce and any water into that same bowl up to 100 grams.
 That’s a 2.5% total salt concentration.

-Example: If we have 100 grams of produce and water we multiply by 2.5%.
-So 100 x 0.025 [you have to move the decimal because you are multiplying by a percentage] = 2.5.
+If we have 100 grams of produce and water, we multiply by 2.5%.
+So 100 x 0.025 (you have to move the decimal because you are multiplying by a percentage) = 2.5.
 So we add 2.5 grams of salt.
 This ends up being a 2.44% total salt concentration.

-In order to calculate a total percent salt concentration you divide the grams of salt by the total grams of the whole solution: 2.5 grams of salt / 102.5 grams (of salt + water + produce) = 0.02439.
+In order to calculate a total percent salt concentration of the mixture you divide the grams of salt by the total grams of the whole mixture: 2.5 grams of salt / 102.5 grams (of salt + water + produce) = 0.02439.

 Move the decimal to make it a percent and you get 2.44% And guess what?
 With this method, we end up with 2.44% salt, no matter the weight of vegetables or water… if we add 2.5% salt, the resulting total salt concentration will always be 2.44%

 The only way you will get a consistent salt concentration throughout different batches of fermentation is by weighing the produce and water, doing math, and then weighing out your salt.